Skip to content

 • priority (string) - One of BULK, NORMAL, URGENT and VERY_URGENT.
 Check the Limitations for details.

 • validity_period (integer) - Specified in seconds.
-If message is not delivered within this timespan, it will expire and you will get a notification.
+If the message is not delivered within this timespan, it will expire and you will get a notification.
 The minimum value is 60.
 Every value under 60 will be set to 60.
-The default expiry - and maximum - for all messages is 5 days.
+The default expiration - and maximum - for all messages is 5 days.
 Some messages might expire before that.

 • encoding (string) - Encoding to use when sending the message.
 Defaults to UTF8, which means we will use GSM-7.
 Use UCS2 to send a unicode message.